 I do not want to just leave voicemails that do not get returned.

 These are all negative or limiting beliefs.
-This is what our mindset coach, Frances Walker, calls the 5 primary drivers.
+This is what our mindset coach, Frances Walker, calls a belief feedback loop.
 So the limiting belief could be, I might say the wrong thing.
 The feeling is stress and anxiety, maybe a little bit of overwhelm of having to say the right thing.
 The action many times is the inaction, meaning I do not do anything.
 The result is I do not get any new openings, which reinforces the belief that I might say the wrong thing because I am not getting new openings.

 Based on your question alone, we have evidence that you got good results and you have made placements when you have marketed.
 If your limiting belief is I might say the wrong thing, I would just challenge you to say, When I do marketing, I usually the right thing.
 Because for people to give you openings, you have to say the right things or ask the right questions.